How to Win a Hardship Appeal in Circuit Court

 The Hearing in Circuit Court

 Before the hearing, all of the paperwork must be in order.
 Items for the judge to review may include a substance abuse evaluation, proof of therapy or support group participation, letters from witnesses, and so much more.
 Once there is the opportunity to go before the judge, a fervent advocate for you is crucial.
-Your practiced and skilled attorney must convince the judge that driving without a license is a true hardship for you and you have no other reasonable alternatives.
-A persuasive attorney will ask the judge to contemplate your inability to go to work to provide for family or difficulty with going to school.
+Your practiced and skilled attorney must convince the judge that driving without a license is a genuine hardship for you, and you have no other reasonable alternatives.
+A persuasive attorney will ask the judge to contemplate your inability to go to work to provide for family or difficulty going to school.
 Everyone’s situation is different.
-The State of Michigan is not known for public transit and most earners and students must have vehicles.
-A good criminal defense attorney will fight for you and make sure your circumstances are heard.
+The State of Michigan has limited public transit, and most earners and students need vehicles and the ability to drive.
+An excellent criminal defense attorney will fight for you and make sure to do everything possible to win.